williamdlees/receptor_utils/docs/_build/html/_sources/extract_refs.rst.txt

 extract_refs
 ============

-This utility will extract sections from an IMGT gapped reference file.
-The latest file can be downloaded `here. <https://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithGaps-F+ORF+inframeP>`_
+This utility will extract sections from an IMGT gapped reference file, or download the file and extract.
+The latest file can also be downloaded `here. <https://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithGaps-F+ORF+inframeP>`_

 .. argparse::